 Although planning begins years in advance, the actual budget process for each fiscal year typically begins in February when departments submit their budget requests.
 The departmental requests are meant to first build up costs to provide the same level of programs and services as the current year.
-Departments also have the opportunity to request new programs or to expand existing ones.
+Departments also have the opportunity to request one wish list item for FY26.
 This allows the Mayor and his financial team to review requests and understand how departments would integrate new operations into their current services.